CONGRATULATIONS ON EARNING YOUR CERTIFICATION!

 The benefit of certification makes the cost completely worthwhile.
 Some employers provide professional development support and others may not.
 CRCC has provided letters of financial support to share with your administrators.
 These letters will help you make your case for financial support and a substantial return on their investment.

-Congratulations to our newest CRCs and CVEs!
+Congratulations to our newest CRCs!
 The credential demonstrates you have the knowledge, experience, and skills to provide the highest quality service to clients.
 Earning a credential demonstrates an elevated commitment to your professional education—and your community’s welfare.